 This course is designed to develop an understanding of the electronic, mechanical and environmental factors involved in maintaining television equipment.
 Course covers mix effects, terminal equipment, digital audio, magnetic and optical recording systems.
 Analog component encoding and decoding, composite digital and component digital encoding are covered.
 Laboratory demonstrations teach design techniques and maintenance procedures involved in maintaining television systems.
-These classes are designed to gain actual experience in maintaining equipment found on the iob.
+Logical troubleshooting is stressed to isolate and identify system and component faults.
+Soldering skills are developed with surface mount technology.
+These classes are designed to gain actual experience in maintaining equipment found on the job.

-Prerequisite: BTV 220, BTV 221, BVT 222

-Co-requisite: BTV 241, 242
+Prerequisite: BTV 220, BTV 221, BTV 222 Co-requisite: BTV 241, BTV 242

-2 UNITS Television Studio Operations and Maintenance 2
+Television Studio Operations and Maintenance 2